It’s almost magical how they appeared in your life. They lavished you with compliments, and it felt amazing to be noticed and appreciated.

 Compared to their male counterparts, female narcissists are often overlooked.
 Female narcissists can be just as vindictive and destructive as male narcissists.

-If you encounter a female narcissist, treat her like any other narcissist - set boundaries and proceed with extreme caution.
+If you encounter a female narcissist, treat her like any other narcissist - set boundaries, proceed with extreme caution, and look out for those same narcissistic love patterns.

 Make them aware of their narcissism